Volunteer Review: Eamonn L., Medicine in Nepal

 My first week was spent in ER (emergency room).
 The ward accommodated around 30 beds, each designated for triage.
 I was not assigned to a doctor so I had the freedom to wander around and see different cases.
 I was also free to look at patient notes, use the computer to research, and to take vitals of any patients not being seen to.
 All of the patient notes are in English as the medical course in Nepal is taught in English.

 I usually arrived at 9am and stayed till 2/3 pm.
-Throughout the week I became friends with the staff and they allowed me to help give IV therapy and assist doctors with suturing.
 The Nepali people (staff and patients) were all very friendly and were always trying to teach me the Nepali language.
 They always smiled and laughed throughout the shift, quite a contrast to the solemn doctors back home.
 I enjoyed ER a lot, and gained a lot of experience.

 The care system is all privatized in Nepal.
 If patients want a diagnosis they must purchase a ticket for 200 Nepali rupees (£1.50).
 A family member of the patient must buy all the implements used by the doctor (e.g. cannulas, medication), and has to care for the patient for their stay in the hospital.